RenanXM/RenanXM/README.md

 ## About me
 I'm a Computer Science student at [Federal University of Ceará](https://www.ufc.br/).

-Interest in Data Science and Development
+Interest in Data Science and ML!

 <!---
 Social media